serialc/AdventOfCode/2025/README.md

 7. The splitting of light down the surface.
 8. Creating shortest path network in 3D space
 9. Connecting nodes on plane - looking for largest rectangle
+10. Buttons increment one or more indices.
+Which buttons to press to reach target "joltage" profile.
+11. Follow paths through dictionary contiaining lists to other keys.

 ### Tags